ioccc-src/winner/faq.md

 directory, or under the directory above, or under the directory 2 levels above in order for these rules to work.

+If you're an IOCCC masochist :-), or you really want even more details, very often the [thanks file](thanks-for-help.html) has much more details on what had to be changed.

 #### Tip: if you have `colordiff` installed it's a lot easier to see the differences